RazerMS/RazerMSGooglePayPlugin/README.md

     Parameter and meaning:

     "status_code" - "00" for Success, "11" for Failed, "22" for *Pending.

-    (*Pending status only applicable to cash channels only) "amount" - The transaction amount
+    "amount" - The transaction amount
     "paydate" - The transaction date
     "order_id" - The transaction order id